brylevkirill/notes/Reinforcement Learning.md

 >	"Our main contribution is in designing an intrinsic reward signal based on prediction error of the agent’s knowledge about its environment that scales to high-dimensional continuous state spaces like images, bypasses the hard problem of predicting pixels and is unaffected by the unpredictable aspects of the environment that do not affect the agent."

 >	"Adding representation network able to filter out information from the observed state that is not relevant to predict how the agent actions affect the future state."

+>	"Using inverse models to avoid learning anything that the agent cannot control to reduce risk and using prediction error in the latent space to perform reactive exploration."

   - `post` <https://pathak22.github.io/noreward-rl/index.html> (demo)
   - `video` <https://vimeo.com/237270588> (Pathak)